-The Hydraulic Engineering and Water Resources Management programme will be discontinued and can only be followed by students who started their MSc in 2016-17 or before.
+The Hydraulic Engineering and Water Resources Management programme has been discontinued as of 2017-2018 and can only be followed by students who started their MSc in 2016-17 or before.
 It holds a mixture of subjects of Delft University of Technology (TUD) and the National University of Singapore (NUS).